 Go check your retirement accounts, bank accounts, and insurance plans to see if you have named someone (called a "beneficiary") to receive the benefits of those accounts or insurance plans when you die.
-If you have filled out something called a "Transfer on Death Deed" or a "Vehicle Transfer on Death," check them too.
-Your new Will does not change the beneficiary of those accounts, insurance plans, or deeds.
-Anyone you've named as a beneficiary of those accounts, insurance plans, or deeds will receive their benefits, even if your Will names someone different.
+If you have filled out something called a "Transfer on Death Deed" or a "Beneficiary Designation of a Motor Vehicle" form, check them too.
+Your new Will does not change the beneficiary of those accounts, insurance plans, deeds, or forms.
+Anyone you've named as a beneficiary of those accounts, insurance plans, deeds, or forms will receive their benefits, even if your Will names someone different.